 I’m not saying 3rd party sites like tripadvisor don’t have their place or worth- it just seems to have become gospel for some food hunting travelers.
-I find that the people worth trusting online 1st are bloggers who live, have lived and/or continue to spend time/visit that place (and stay in the good graces of the locals there) or those who actually know good food either by writing about food, knowing cooks, having taken culinary tours or classes and who aren’t bad cooks themselves.
-Like pasta- how can someone really recommend the best pasta if they’ve never made it themselves or understand the curious anecdotes behind al dente?
+I find that the people worth trusting online 1st are bloggers who live, have lived and/or continue to spend time/visit that place (and stay in the good graces of the locals there) or those who actually know food either by writing about food, knowing cooks, having taken culinary tours or classes and who aren’t bad cooks themselves.
+Like pasta- how can someone really recommend the best pasta if they’ve never made it themselves or understand the standards behind al dente?

 …Instead of Gustapizza, try O’Scugnizzo)

 Why?
 I’ve been to Gustapizza before- it’s not bad pizza.
 I just think there is nothing extraordinarily special about their pizza to justify the droves of foreigners waiting ages in line for it.
 O’Scugnizzo is actually run by Neapolitans, is not crowded with foreigners, has more of an authentic feel (warning: there are like 2 no-frill tables inside) and to me tastes more like a Neapolitan pizza pie.

 Why?
 Because ‘Ino charges 8 euros for a panino.
 Period.
 I get it- no one is forcing me to spend my money there.
 The point is that I am not impressed with what they offer- compared to my other panini/carb haunts which charge over half less.
 I get it, ‘Ino sources prime, slow food-esque premium ingredients.
 I’m not a fan of their bread and a panino in Florence is all about the bread.
 It just defeats the purpose of a panini to me (i.e. cheap, comfort food)- even if there are specks of culinary gold in it.
 Also, I quite prefer the soul at Semel than at ‘Ino.
 Semel does inventive, gourmet twists on traditional panini such as fig, fennel salami and aged balsamic vinegar.
 Or stuffing panini with wild boar taglierini pasta.
 Also, roasted pork with candied cherry tomatoes.
 Not to mention, the awesome Marco behind the bar always sharp in dress shirts and ties.